-The all-in-one car seats are just like the convertible seats except that they can also be transformed to a booster seat; which is a big plus.
+The all-in-one car seats are just like the convertible seats except that they can also be transformed into a booster seat; which is a big plus.

 However, they are also the biggest type of child car seat available and are usually less portable than the other options.

-Helpful Tips For A Safe And Fun Ride
+Helpful Newborn Car Seat Safety Tips For A Safe And Fun Ride

 Apart from purchasing the right infant car seat and installing it properly, there are certain things you have to learn to keep your kid safe and ensure he has a fun ride.

 Below are some important newborn car seat safety tips you can apply to keep your precious little one secure and comfortable.

 - As earlier indicated, the first and probably the most important safety tip you should apply is to seat your baby in a rear-facing position until he’s 2 or until he attains the height or weight limit specified by the car seat manufacturer.

 - Most infant seats that are rear-facing usually have a weight limit up to 35 lbs.
 Sometimes, this might be more dependent on the model or manufacturer of the car seat.

 - Make sure you use only inserts that come with the child safety seat.
 Using something different will not only void the product warranty but could also endanger your child.